In shifting Syria conflict, Assad assumes command of forces

 DAILY KILLINGS

-The conflict has spiraled into a civil war with almost daily massacres and sectarian killings which some observers say make Assad's fate almost irrelevant.
+The conflict has spiralled into a civil war with almost daily massacres and sectarian killings which some observers say make Assad's fate almost irrelevant.

 The feuding among the opposition and its failure to unite under one command is one factor that has helped Assad to hold on.
 There is still no serious effort to unify the opposition.